diamondburned/docs/src/sections/Caring.md

 Diamond's headspaces are the different mental states that [it] can switch between in various social situations and environments.
-These headspaces help [it] to adapt to different scenarios and interact with people more effectively.
+These headspaces help [it2] to adapt to different scenarios and interact with people more effectively.
 Some of these headspaces include:

 - **Friend-group**: Diamond switches to this headspace when [it] is spending